InfoSecInnovations/project-fantastic/README.md

 - [Client Help](server/src/help/index.md)

 **PLEASE NOTE: a lot of the documentation is out of date because the project is still changing a lot, we're trying to keep this README relevant, but there's no guarantee regarding the other docs until the project is a bit more stable.**

+## Known issues

+- Attempting to run `npm i` after the project has already been installed results in errors.
+A workaround that seems to solve this is to delete all node_modules directories and all package-lock.json files from the project directory (just skip any that can't be deleted, this is due to symlinks)

 ## Contributing